Austin-BG/HTaM/README.md

 - extended solution to the quest about Kaza book, if the group has Keldorn, Edwin or both together (in this case, there will be a dispute between them)
 - expansion of some standard quests.
 For example, to Umar Hills, the quest with the extraction of a gem from a chicken can now be solved in many ways - from using your ranger or druid skills to attracting NPC druids and NPC rangers
 - after completing quests in Trademeet and defeating Firkraag, in taverns, you may meet a storyteller telling about it (but be prepared that in his stories everything will be presented a little differently from what it really was)
-- unlocked dialogs of all NPC after the first transformation of a player into a Slayer in Spellhold (previously only one group member spoke, although the game developers wrote dialogs for everyone)
 - after installing statues in Trademeet, the names of specific NPC companions will now be written on them, and not a general non-specific phrase
 - Keldorn and Cernd's reaction to each other's family quests (if someone's quest is completed before the other and both are in a group)
 - and other